The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 A statue in the long room trinity college dublin

 Top Tip: Most people who visit Trinity have no idea what Harry Potter vibes await in the Museum Building underneath Trinity’s long room.
 The Museum Building, located in the Geology department, houses large pillars, balustrades and bannisters constructed from a range of Irish marbles and Cornish serpentine, while the domed roof is made of blue, red and yellow enameled bricks.
-It is free but is only open to the public during college hours so we can’t guarantee that it will be open on the day you visit, especially if it is during the weekend.
+It is free to visit, but it is only open to the public during college hours so we can’t guarantee that it will be open on the day you visit, especially if it is during the weekend.
 Also it is worth noting that the Book of Kells isn’t always on display so be sure to ask before booking your ticket.

 interior of the museum building in Trinity College Dublin one of the best things to do in 2 days in Dublin